What are System Calls?

 Let’s examine how the getpid()

 syscall returns the process ID (PID) of the calling process.
-The implementation is straightforward and can be found in kernel/sys.c
+Its implementation is relatively straightforward and can be found in kernel/sys.c

 Implementation of getpid()